netdata/netdata/collectors/plugins.d/README.md

 -    `END` - complete data collection for the initialized chart
 -    `FLUSH` - ignore the last collected values
 -    `DISABLE` - disable this plugin
--    `CLABEL` - Define label for a specific chart
+-    `CLABEL` - add a label to a chart
--    `CLABEL_COMMIT` - merge label definition for a chart.
+-    `CLABEL_COMMIT` - commit added labels to the chart.

 a single program can produce any number of charts with any number of dimensions each.